Related terms: CAA, anomalous coronary artery (ACA), sudden cardiac arrest, sudden cardiac death

 What are the causes?

 Doctors do not know the exact causes of CAAs.
-Studies have shown that there are many steps that must take place while the coronary arteries are developing in the fetal heart.
+There are many steps in the development of the coronary arteries in the fetal heart.
 If anything goes wrong during any of these steps, it can lead to a CAA.

 Some congenital heart diseases are strongly linked to CAAs, including persistent truncus arteriosus, transposition of the great arteries, pulmonary valve atresia, double outlet right ventricle (DORV), and tetralogy of Fallot.

-There have been studies that show that certain types of CAAs can run in families, but doctors have not yet found a solid pattern to say for sure that CAAs may be hereditary.
+Some studies have shown that certain types of CAAs can run in families, but doctors have not yet found a solid pattern to say for sure that CAAs may be hereditary.

 Coronary artery anomalies are found in about 5% of people who undergo cardiac catheterization to find out why they are having chest pain.